Skip to Content

 Josh ultralight backpacking in West Virginia.

 Josh is bigger and heavier than me, so we split up what gear we carried based on that.
-As a result, he carried a few more pounds than I did when it comes to base weight, but I helped close the gap by carrying most of our meals.
+As a result, he carried a few more pounds than I did, but I helped close the gap by carrying most of our meals.
+Here’s the lightweight backpacking gear that was in his pack:

 • Backpack: LiteAF ECOPAK Curve 40L (32oz)